Homepage Copy Impact: SEO and Navigation Redesign

 Recommendations to the Client

-Given the encouraging data, we advised the client to implement gradual changes to their homepage, rather than an overhaul.
-Our recommendation stemmed from the observed upward trend in keyword rankings.
+Given the encouraging data, we advised gradual changes to the homepage rather than an overhaul.
+We based this advice on the clear upward trend in keyword rankings.

-However, under pressure from stakeholders, the client proceeded with the comprehensive redesign on February 2, 2023.
+Under pressure from stakeholders, the client went ahead with the full redesign on February 2, 2023.

 Homepage Copy Impact: Consequences of the Redesign